 For children entering 2nd grade who have already been baptized Catholic, St. Patrick’s offers First Reconciliation & First Communion preparation through its Children’s Faith Formation program.
 If your child has not been Baptized, or was baptized in another Christian denomination, please contact the Parish Office for more information.

 We begin in September of each Fall with an introductory Parent Meeting.
 At this meeting, we discuss the entire year-long process and give out the schedule for the preparation year.

 It is crucial for everyone to be registered early to make sure enough materials and teachers are available.
 To register on-line, click here.

 First Eucharist Ceremonies are typically held on one weekend during the Easter season.

 For those who began preparation at their prior parish:

-If you have recently moved to the area and your child already began preparations at your former parish, please contact the Parish Office.
-They will work with you and your former parish to help you complete your child’s preparation.
+If you have recently moved to the area and your child already began preparations at your former parish, please contact Andrea Hodges at 307-235-5535 or at firstname.lastname@example.org.
+We will work with you and your former parish to help you complete your child’s preparation.